 - Heat the oil in a large pot over low-medium heat.

-- Add the onion to the pan, stirring frequently for about 3 minutes, or until translucent.
+- Add the onion to the pan and cook, stirring frequently, for about 3 minutes, or until translucent.
 Add the ginger and garlic, and cook for another minute.

-- Stir through the cumin, turmeric, and cayenne pepper.
-Add the tomatoes and the vegetable stock.
+- Stir in the cumin, turmeric, and pepper flakes.
+Add the canned tomatoes and vegetable broth.
 Season with salt and pepper.

-• To make this with fresh tomatoes, sub in about 1 kilo / 2 pounds of fresh for canned.
+• To make this with fresh tomatoes, sub in about 500 grams (~1 pound) of fresh for canned.

 Serving Size:1 bowl